namhkse/the_shell_scripting/README.md

 - Variable in shell do not have to be declared
 - Try to read an undeclared variable, the result is empty string, no WARNING

-The command "export" has a fundamental effect on the scope of variables
+The command `export` has a fundamental effect on the scope of variables

 When a shell scrip is excuted, a new shell is spawned to run the script.
 The variabled is not shared.
 We need to export the variable for it to be inherited by another program - include a shell script